 When your heat pump runs in cooling mode, it can also provide hot water to the entire household because of its energy efficiency.
 While this won’t save money on an existing bill, during summer months when you’re not heating the water and only cooling it, you’ll see savings on future bills.

-Since a heat pump is an expensive investment, you’ll want to make sure it’s worth the cost before going ahead and purchasing one.
-Review each of these considerations to see if a heat pump will work for your home:
+Since it is an expensive investment, you’ll want to make sure it’s worth the cost before going ahead and purchasing one.
+Review each of these considerations to see if it will work for your home:

 1) Do you have a low-level electricity supply?